View Categories

 How to Create Generated Test with Different Versions

 This article explains creating a generated test with unlimited or limited versions.
-This method includes importing questions from question pools instead of adding the questions manually.

-Method based on question difficulty #
+Generate test based on question difficulty

 Once this method is selected, proceed by following the next steps:

-1. Click the Add question pool button to include questions from as many question pools as you wish.
+1. Click the Select question pool button to include questions from as many question pools as you wish.
 The system will use questions from selected pools to generate different test versions.
 You can also Allow different points in test versions.
 The point and penalty of each question will be pulled from the configuration of the question itself instead of making it uniform for all questions.
 By enabling this option, you can include branching questions and questions with the scoring method By answers weight in test versions as well.

 2. Click on the drop-down menu to view all available pools in the system and select the desired question pool.